- About CHAPA

 Director, New England Housing Network

-Cindy Rowe, Esq. joined CHAPA as a consultant in 1995, and worked with housing advocacy and education organizations in our six state region to form the New England Housing Network.
-Cindy also works with the CHAPA Section 8 Tenant-Based Voucher Committee.
-Cindy is the principal of a consulting practice, Rowe Resources.
-Previously, she served as Chief of Staff to State Representative Marc Draisen and managed his campaign for Lieutenant Governor.
+Cindy Rowe, Esq. joined CHAPA as a consultant in 1995, and works with housing advocacy and education organizations in our six-state region under the New England Housing Network.
+Cindy is the principal of Rowe Resources, and previously served as Chief of Staff to State Representative Marc Draisen and managed his campaign for Lieutenant Governor.
 She holds an undergraduate degree from Harvard College with a dual concentration in Government and English, and a law degree from Boston College Law School.
 She is a member of the Massachusetts Bar.

 Michael English provides financial management services and oversight to CHAPA on a part-time basis.
-Michael works with the accounting firm of Barrington Wright Associates and has been providing financial management services for CHAPA since 2000.
-Barrington Wright Associates is a professional services firm that provides outsourced accounting and management services to a variety of organizations both not-for profit and for-profit.
+Michael is a Principal with Indigo Associates and has been providing financial management services for CHAPA since 2000.
+Indigo Associates is a professional services firm that provides outsourced accounting and management services to a variety of organizations both not-for profit and for-profit.
 Michael received his BSBA from Suffolk University in Boston, MA.

 Leonarda Hall is the Bookkeeper at CHAPA and began working at CHAPA in 2005.
 She previously worked at Citizens Bank for 33 years.
 Lee has an Associate Degree from Newbury College.